-The tweet data on the Repeal the $8^\textrm{th}$ Referendum were collected using the Twitter Academic Research API, which returns precise, complete, and unbiased data from the Twitter tweet historical archive~\cite{TwitterAPI}.
-However, as the data were collected a few years after the referendum, there could be missing tweets due to deletion or to users' removal.
+The tweet data on the Repeal the $8^\textrm{th}$ Referendum~\cite{Pena_Twitter_data_on_2024} was collected using the Twitter Academic Research API, which returns precise, complete, and unbiased data from the Twitter archive~\cite{TwitterAPI}.
+However, as the data was collected a few years after the referendum, there could be missing tweets due to deletion or removal of the user's account.

-For the Repeal the $8^\textrm{th}$ Referendum, every tweet containing the hashtags \#repealthe8th, \#savethe8th, \#loveboth, \#together4yes, and \#retainthe8th from the $1^\textrm{st}$ of May to the $27^\textrm{th}$ of May 2018 (two days after the referendum) were collected.
-Those hashtags in particular were chosen given their representativeness of both sides of the discussion and their popularity.
-Four debates around the Repeal the $8^\textrm{th}$ discussion were televised, for which small increases on tweets numbers were recorded, and can be seen in Figure~\ref{fig:RT8_data_summ}(a).
-Data collected contains the user ID, the conversation ID, the tweet ID, the date and time when the tweet was created, the text on the tweet, if the tweet is a retweet or a reply (or none, i.e., original), hashtags and mentions contained in the text.
-Those information will be used to build the mentions network, which will be explained in Section~\ref{chap:mention_net}, and to retrieve Retweet cascades (Section~\ref{chap:cascades}).
+For the Repeal the $8^\textrm{th}$ Referendum, every tweet containing the hashtags \#repealthe8th, \#savethe8th, \#loveboth, \#together4yes, and \#retainthe8th from the $1^\textrm{st}$ of May to the $27^\textrm{th}$ of May 2018 (two days after the referendum) was collected.
+Those hashtags in particular were chosen given their representativeness of both sides of the discussion and their popularity (see Appendix~\ref{chap:hashtags} for more information on how we selected the hashtags).
+Four debates around the Repeal the $8^\textrm{th}$ discussion were televised, during which small increases in tweet numbers were recorded, and these can be seen in Figure~\ref{fig:RT8_data_summ}~(a).
+A large peak in the days leading up to the referendum day is also observed.
+The data collected contains the text of the tweet, the date and time when the tweet was created, whether the tweet was a retweet or a reply (or neither, i.e., original), hashtags and mentions contained in the text.
+This information will be used to build the mentions network, which will be explained in Section~\ref{chap:mention_net}, and to retrieve retweet cascades (Section~\ref{chap:cascades}).

-Figure~\ref{fig:RT8_data_summ}(b) shows that the number of tweets per user has a heavy tailed distribution.
-The vast majority of users only posted a small number of tweets with the tracked hashtags, while a small number of users are responsible for a large volume of tweets.
-Out of the gathered tweets, 13.96\% of the tweets are original posts, retweets represent 79.57\% and replies represent 6.47\% of the tweets (Table~\ref{table:summ_data_description}).
-This shows that there is strong engagement among users in our dataset, despite the heavy tail.
-The large proportion of retweets is indicative of the use of Twitter for information spread, which will be the focus on Section~\ref{chap:cascades}.
+Figure~\ref{fig:RT8_data_summ}~(b) shows that the number of tweets per user has a heavy tailed distribution.
+The vast majority of users only posted a small number of tweets with the tracked hashtags, while a small number of users were responsible for a large volume of tweets.
+Out of the gathered tweets, $13.96\%$ of the tweets were original posts, retweets represented $79.57\%$ and replies represented $6.47\%$ of the tweets (Table~\ref{table:summ_data_description}).
+This shows that there was strong engagement among users in our dataset --- the majority of tweets were retweets and replies --- despite the heavy tail.
+The large proportion of retweets is indicative of the use of Twitter for information spread, which will be the focus of Section~\ref{chap:cascades}.